Duemoo/Stanford-CS231n-2021Spring-Assignments/README.md

-# Stanford CS231n 2021Spring Assignments
+# Solutions for Stanford CS231n Assignments (2021Spring)

 This repository contains my solutions for the assignments of [CS231n course(2021 Spring)](https://cs231n.github.io/) of Stanford university.